-The Percival Q6 was a twin engine, low-wing monoplane of wooden construction, powered by a pair of Gipsy Six engines.
-Originally designed as a civil transport aircraft it was later utilised by the Royal Air Force and Royal Navy as a communication platform.
+The Percival Q6 was a twin engine, low-wing monoplane of wooden construction, powered by a pair of De Havilland Gipsy Six engines.
+Originally designed as a civil transport aircraft, it was later utilised by the Royal Air Force (RAF) and Royal Navy (RN) as a communication platform.

-The first prototype (G-AEYE) flew for the first time at Luton Airport on 14th September 1937, with production commencing in 1938 and the first airframe being sold to Sir Phillip Sassoon, a leading politician of the day.
-The prototype was followed by 26 production aircraft, a number of which were exported including one to King Ghazi of Iraq, two to the Lithuanian Government and two to the Egyptian Government.
+The first prototype (G-AEYE) flew for the first time from Luton Airport on 14th September 1937.
+Production commenced in 1938 with the first airframe being sold to Sir Phillip Sassoon, a leading politician of the day.
+The prototype was then followed by 26 production aircraft, a number of which were exported, including one aircraft to King Ghazi of Iraq, two aircraft to the Lithuanian Government and a further two aircraft to the Egyptian Government.

-The Percival Q6 was, in effect, an equivalent of the post-war DH104 Dove with seven aircraft being built from the outset for RAF use.
+The Percival Q6 was in effect, an equivalent of the post-war De Havilland DH104 Dove with seven aircraft being built from the outset for RAF use.
 Three aircraft returned to civil use after the war.

 |Powerplant||Two 205 hp DH Gipsy Six Series II|

 |Maximum Speed||195 mph (206 mph with retractable undercarriage)|

 |Cruising Sped||175 mph (188 mph with retractable undercarriage)|

 |4 Seater civil executive aircraft|